Michigan Affiliate

 Announcements

-Preparing for AiC 2025: Most past AiC award winners were explicitly encouraged to apply by an adult that they look up to.
+The 2026 High School applications open on September 1, 2025.
+Most past AiC award winners were explicitly encouraged to apply by an adult they admire.
 Do you know a high school or college student who aspires to create technology to improve the world?
-If so, fill this form to let them know you think they are a great candidate for an award.
+Encourage them to apply by filling this simple form today!

 About Michigan AiC

-What we do: We empower youth in Michigan who self-identify as women, genderqueer or non-binary to pursue their dreams of effecting change by harnessing the power of computing and tech.
+What we do: We empower youth in Michigan to pursue their dreams of effecting change by harnessing the power of computing and tech.
 In doing so, we are helping grow a larger, more resilient, and more diverse pool of technical talent in the State.
-An affiliate of the National Center for Women & Information Technology (NCWIT), we advance the NCWIT mission of increasing the meaningful participation of populations currently underrepresented in computing and tech through the Michigan Aspirations in Computing (AiC) Program.
+An affiliate of the NCWIT, we advance the NCWIT mission of widening highly qualified participation in the technology ecosystem through innovative programs and research through the Michigan Aspirations in Computing (AiC) Program.

 Through AiC, we implement three initiatives, which increase learners’ persistence in computing by inspiring, encouraging, and advancing them at pivotal stages of their educational and professional development:

-• AiC Community — creates a sense of belonging and endless networking and leadership development opportunities for girls, women, and other-gendered students
+- AiC Community — creates a sense of belonging and endless networking and leadership development opportunities for students

 How you can help: Please consider if you or an organization you represent can help in any of the following ways:

-• Hosting or facilitating K-12 educational programs (e.g., coding workshop, tour).
+- Hosting or facilitating K-12 educational programs (e.g., coding workshop, company tour).

 Michigan AiC is revolutionizing tech in Michigan—we hope you will join us!